- Education and Science»

 9. The temperature at surface-level on Saturn is -220 degrees Fahrenheit.

-The interior of Saturn is believed to be hot, due in part to the fact that Saturn is radiating more heat than it's getting from the Sun—the heat energy coming from Saturn can't be limited to heat reflected from the Sun.
+The interior of Saturn, however, is believed to be hot, due in part to the fact that Saturn is radiating more heat than it's getting from the Sun.
+There must be some source of internal planetary heating within Saturn.

 8. Gravity on Saturn isn't much stronger than gravity on Earth.